To keep your fingers green in your organic garden here are a few tips and tricks you may want to roll up in your sleeves

 More you grow , the more you will learn that gardening is one giant experiment and its always handy to keep if record of what worked and what didn’t.

 A garden journal helps you here to remember things for you by keeping a detailed record of what , how, when and where about your crops and harvest is helpful for any amendments required in the following years.

 Mapping your garden helps you to keep your soil and plants healthy and disease free.

-companion planting has been there since forever.
-Some plants grow really well together and others don’t.
-Companion planting is also useful to keep insects and pests away from your garden.
+companion planting is been there since forever.
+Some plants grow really well together and others dont. by planting companion all along will keep the insects and pests away.